WSU Grant FAQs

 How do I determine if I am eligible for the Wayne Access program?

-Beginning fall 2017, first-year undergraduate students whose Free Application for Federal Student Aid (FAFSA) estimated family contribution (EFC) is 0-5000 are eligible to receive a Wayne Access Grant.
+First-year undergraduate students whose Free Application for Federal Student Aid (FAFSA) estimated family contribution (EFC) is 0-5000 are eligible to receive a Wayne Access Grant.
+You must be admitted to WSU by December 1, 2017.
 Current students who enrolled before fall 2017 are not eligible for Wayne Access funds.
-You must be admitted to WSU by December 1, 2016.

 How do I apply for the Wayne Access program?